-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud.
-For more information, see Removing the air shroud. - 4 If installed, remove the risers.
-For more information see, Removing the expansion card risers.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud. - 4 If installed, remove the rear drive cage. - 5 If installed, remove the risers.

-- 1 Using a Phillips #2 screwdriver, remove the screws that secure the LAN on Motherboard (LOM) riser card to the system board. - 2 Push apart the two blue plastic clips securing the LOM riser card to release the riser. - 3 Hold the LOM riser card by the edges on either side, and lift to remove it from the connector on the system board. - 4 Slide the LOM riser card towards the front of the system until the Ethernet connectors or the SFP+ are clear of the slot in the back panel.
+- 1 Using a Phillips #2 screwdriver, remove the screws that secure the LOM riser card to the system board. - 2 Release the two blue side plastic snaps holding the LOM riser card. - 3 Hold the LOM riser card by the edges on either side, and lift to disconnect the card from the connector on the system board.

+4 Slide the LOM riser card towards the front of the system until the Ethernet connectors or the SFP+ are clear of the slot in the back panel.

-Figure 59.
+Figure 78.
 Removing the LOM riser card

-- 5 Remove the LOM bracket. - a Using the Phillips #2 screwdriver, remove the screw that secures the bracket to the chassis. - b Slide the bracket out of the slot on the chassis.
+- 5 Lift the LOM riser card out of the system. - 6 Remove the LOM riser bracket. - a Using a Phillips #2 screwdriver, remove the screw that secures the bracket to the chassis. - b Slide the bracket out of the slot on the chassis.

-Figure 60.
-Removing the LOM bracket
+Figure 79.
+Removing the LOM riser bracket

-- 6 If the LOM riser is not being replaced immediately, install the LOM filler bracket. - a Insert and slide the filler into the slot on the chassis. - b Using the Phillips #2 screwdriver, secure the filler bracket to the chassis with a screw.
+- If the LOM riser card is not being replaced immediately, install the LOM filler bracket. - a Insert and slide the LOM filler bracket into the slot on the chassis. - b Using a Phillips #2 screwdriver, secure the LOM filler bracket to the chassis with a screw

-Figure 61.
+Figure 80.
 Installing the LOM filler bracket